Sector Area Calculator

 Tool Introduction

 The "Sector Area Calculator" is a convenient and fast online tool designed to help users accurately calculate the area of a sector based on known conditions.
-You only need to input the sector's central angle (in degrees or radians) and radius, and the tool will automatically calculate the area of the sector for you.
-This tool supports multiple unit selections and decimal place settings for results, meeting your personalized calculation needs, making it an ideal choice for students, engineers, and designers.
+You only need to input the central angle (in degrees or radians) and the radius of the sector, and the tool will automatically calculate the area of the sector for you.
+This tool supports multiple unit selections and result decimal place settings, meeting your personalized calculation needs, making it an ideal choice for students, engineers, and designers.

 How to Use

-- Select Known Conditions: In the "Known" dropdown menu, select whether you are providing the sector's central angle as "Angle" or "Radian".
+1. Select Known Condition: In the "Known" dropdown menu, select whether you are providing the "Angle" or "Radian" to represent the central angle of the sector.

-- Enter Corresponding Value: In the "Corresponding Value" input box, fill in the size of the sector's central angle.
-If "Angle" is selected, enter the angle value (e.g., 180); if "Radian" is selected, enter the radian value (e.g., 3.14159).
+2. Enter Corresponding Value: In the "Corresponding Value" input box, fill in the size of the sector's central angle.
+If "Angle" is selected, fill in the angle value (e.g., 180); if "Radian" is selected, fill in the radian value (e.g., 3.14159).

-- Set Unit: In the "Unit" input box, enter the unit of the radius, such as "m" (meter), "cm" (centimeter), or "mm" (millimeter), etc. The final calculated area unit will be the square of that unit.
+4. Set Unit: In the "Unit" input box, fill in the unit of the radius, such as "m" (meters), "cm" (centimeters), or "mm" (millimeters), etc. The final calculated area unit will be the square of this unit.

-- Set Decimal Places: In the "Decimal Places" input box, enter the number of decimal places you want the result to retain, defaulting to 2.
+5. Set Decimal Places: In the "Decimal Places" input box, enter the number of decimal places you want the result to retain, with a default of 2.

-- After filling in all necessary information, the tool will automatically perform calculations and display the results.
+6. After filling in all necessary information, the tool will automatically calculate and display the result.

 Sector Area Formula

-The formula for calculating the area of a sector is fundamental knowledge in geometry, and its calculation method depends on whether you know the sector's central angle (in degrees or radians) and radius:
+The formula for calculating the area of a sector is fundamental knowledge in geometry, and its calculation method depends on whether you know the central angle (in degrees or radians) and the radius of the sector:

 Area (A) = (θ / 360°) × π × Radius²